DhruboNandi/Test_Automation_Daraz/README.md

 <h2>Overview</h2>
 <p>
   This project is a Selenium-based Python automation framework designed for testing web applications.
-  It is built using the Page Object Model (POM) design pattern and incorporates cross-browser testing, explicit waits, locators, and the Pytest testing framework.
+  It is built using the Page Object Model (POM) design pattern and incorporates cross-browser testing, TestNG Annotations, explicit waits, locators, and the pytest testing framework.
 </p>

 <hr />